Integrative Thinking and Business Design

 Success in business today demands an ability to quickly adapt to a rapidly changing world.
 At Rotman, you will learn to go beyond the functional areas of business to consider the big picture, approaching each challenge with creativity and a willingness to take risks.
 Integrative Thinking teaches you how use models to define and structure business challenges, to fundamentally improve your ability to solve complex problems.

--Victoria Aton, Rotman MBA student from Paris, France, in an interview for Poets and Quants
+- Rashi Kakkar, Rotman MBA '18 from New Delhi, India, in an interview for Poets and Quants

 Integrative Thinking is designed for a world where traditional problem-solving tools are inadequate, the costs of failure are high, and your greatest source of advantage is the ability to act with insight and decisiveness in the face of uncertainty.
 At Rotman, we teach you to use explicit models to guide your thinking, so that you can clearly define and systematically structure problems before attempting to solve them.
 This enables you to identify the subtle cause-and-effect relationships that often make business challenges intractable.

 The Rotman MBA program gives you a strong foundation in the traditional functional areas of business: strategy, operations, accounting, finance, marketing, human resources and leadership.
 But you will also learn how to define and approach real-world challenges that do not neatly fit into pre-defined categories or functional disciplines, through the use of models that guide the ways in which you define problems.

 As the world of business continues to evolve and accelerate, managers need more than just analytic skills to tackle the most complex challenges.
 Business Design is a creative problem-solving methodology that draws on the designer’s way of thinking and applies it to create business value.

 "In the ancient world, if you were interested in philosophy, you went to Greece.
 Today, if you're interested in Business Design, you go to Rotman."